md-omar-f/VideoClassificationApp/README.md

-# VideoClassificationApp
+# HumanActionClassificationApp
-The ultimate goal of this repository is to make a web app to deploy a video classification model, based on CNN and LSTM, using Streamlit.
+Using streamlit, a simution interface to run CNN and LSTM based ML model is implemented here.
-To see how it works, you can check the following link : https://youtu.be/j1tdHsOmCng
+Credit goes to owner of the git profile: https://github.com/AHMEDBEL529

 Note :
-ffmpeg should be installed and added to the path variable so the python file app.py can be be executed successfully.
+To run app.py you need to be ffmpeg installed and path variable added to your local machine